queelius/AlgoTree/README.rst

 We implement two tree data structures:

-- `FlatTree` for working with flat tree structures with "pointers" to parent nodes.
-It uses a proxy object `FlatTreeNode` to provide a node-centric API.
+- `FlatForest` for working with flat tree structures with "pointers" to parent nodes.
+It uses a proxy object `FlatForestNode` to provide a node-centric API.
 - `TreeNode` for recursive tree structures, in which each node is a dictionary with an optional list of child nodes.

 Each representation has its own strengths and weaknesses.
-The key design point for `FlatTree` and `TreeNode` is that they are both also `dict` objects, i.e., they provide a *view* of dictionaries as tree-like structures, as long as the dictionaries are structured in a certain way.
+The key design point for `FlatForest` and `TreeNode` is that they are both also `dict` objects, i.e., they provide a *view* of dictionaries as tree-like structures, as long as the dictionaries are structured in a certain way.
 We document that structure elsewhere.